 Saying 'Echo' on its own works just as well as 'Alexa' did before, but saying a sentence with the word 'echo' in it did not cause the speaker to wake up accidentally.

 Similarly, changing the wake word to 'Amazon' did not cause the speaker to wake up every time we mentioned the company name.
-If we started a sentence with the wake word, it would often start listening, but sentences containing Amazon after the first word could be said as normal with no interruptions from Alexa.
+If we started a sentence with the wake word, it would often start listening, but sentences containing Amazon after the first word could be said as normal without interruptions from Alexa.

 Check out these GearBrain guides to unlock new Alexa features: